-How to fix a puncture and mend an inner tube - Cycling Weekly
+How to fix a bike puncture and mend an inner tube

 By now the tyre should be loose enough to simply run a tyre lever around the wheel rim to remove the rest of the tyre.
 With experience, you may only need one tyre lever.

+If in doubt, opt for a all/ four season tyre.
+This should be mailable enough to pop off the rim with a bit of encouragement, but will limit the risk of puncturing as much as possible.

+Remember, if you can't remove it at home without assistance, you won't be able to remove it on your own out on the bike in all weather, times of the day and temperatures.
+So if you need to swop tyres, swop them!

-Step 4: remove the tyre
+Step 4: remove the tyre if you need too

-Pull out the inner tube and take the tyre off the wheel completely.
+Pull out the inner tube, and, if you need too, take the tyre off the wheel completely.

-Now, you’ve got two choices – mend the tube and replace it, or simply use a new one.
-It’s usually easier to use a new tube out on the road, then mend the punctured one when you get home – regardless what you decide, there’s instructions on how to mend a tube below, and either way the next steps are identical.
+If the cause of the puncture was obvious, a thorn for example, you can probably leave one side of the tyre seated on the rim of the wheel, remove the object and then continue to the decision on new tube or or repair the tube below.

+If it's not quite as clear why you have a bike puncture, then it's worth removing the tyre completely, as per step 5 below.

 Step 5: check the tyre for debris